 Aside from the risks one typically associates with drinking too much, there are longer-term consequences if an alcohol use disorder is left untreated.

-According to the NIAAA, alcohol has been found as a factor in approximately 60% of burn fatalities, drowning and homicides, half of severe trauma injuries and sexual assaults and 40% of fatalities caused by motor vehicle accidents, suicides and falls.
+According to the World Health Organization, alcohol has been found as a factor in burn fatalities, drowning and homicides, severe trauma injuries and sexual assaults and fatalities caused by motor vehicle accidents, suicides and falls.

 Longer-term health consequences include an increased risk in liver and heart diseases, sleep disorders, depression, STIs, several types of cancer, stomach bleeding and stroke.